VAT in Poland: Rates, Registration, and Compliance Guidelines

 Penalties for Failure to File Tax Return

-Not respecting the obligation to submit VAT returns or submitting incorrect or late VAT returns will certainly result in businesses being subject to penalties and fines issued by the Tax Authority.
+Failing to submit VAT returns or submitting incorrect or late returns will undoubtedly result in businesses being subject to penalties and fines issued by the Tax Authority.
 Additionally, submitting the VAT return on paper when it is required to be done electronically will also result in potential penalties.

 To avoid confusion, ESS has several other common names, such as digital services, digital products, and electronic services.
-Taxable persons providing ESS should pay attention not only to the EU-wide definition but also to national definitions since they may have slightly different VAT implications from one EU country to another.
+Taxable persons providing ESS should pay attention to the EU-wide and national definitions, as they may have slightly different VAT implications across EU countries.

 Taxability Rules for ESS:

-For the supply of ESS between two businesses, the so-called B2B supply of ESS, the general place of supply, applies.
-Regarding the B2C supply of the ESS, the destination principle defines which VAT rate is used.
+For the supply of ESS between two businesses, the so-called B2B supply of ESS, the general place of supply applies.
+Regarding the B2C supply of ESS, the destination principle determines which VAT rate applies.
 For non-EU suppliers, they must apply the VAT rate of the country where their consumers reside, e.g., VAT rate Poland.

-Furthermore, EU-wide rules, also implemented in Polish national law, state that the place of supply rules for distance sales of goods and B2C ESS largely depends on the EUR 10,000 threshold.
-When the annual turnover related to the supply of ESS is below the set limit, suppliers can apply the VAT rates defined in their country of origin.
+Furthermore, EU-wide rules, also implemented in Polish national law, state that the place of supply rules for distance sales of goods and B2C ESS largely depend on the EUR 10,000 threshold.
+When the annual turnover from ESS supply is below the set limit, suppliers can apply the VAT rates in their country of origin.

 When this threshold is exceeded, the situation shifts.
 Then, suppliers must use the VAT rate of the country where the goods or services are delivered, that is, where their customer is located.